 You should use a foam roller and lacrosse ball to massage and use the areas that are sore from running, walking and standing.

 For feet that are in pain and sore, freeze a water bottle and roll on it back and forth.
 After a workout, long uses of your feet or hiking, use a foam roller to maintain the suppleness of the muscles by rolling all ears of your calf.
-Do this with stretches will be better.
+Doing this with stretches will be better.

 When doing the above work on bottom of feet and calf, don’t forget to stretch your toes one by one in a full range of motion.